tambeshubham3060/CoreEHS/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# CoreEHS Quiz Application

+## Overview

+CoreEHS Quiz Application is an Angular-based project designed to display questions.
+The application supports various answer types.
+It incorporates a login and registration system with Angular guards for secure navigation, error handling, and responsive design with SCSS.

+## Features

+- Dynamic questions and answers from service(dummy data).
+- Session timer with automatic logout
+- User login and registration with guards
+- Error handling
+- Lazy loading for better performance

+## Technologies Used

+- Angular 14
+- Angular Material
+- Reactive Forms
+- SCSS
+- RxJS
+- TypeScript